GENESIS 1: CREATION, the BEGINNING

 Introduction to the Genesis 1, v1 commentary:

-While many conservative Christian pastors teach belief that the Genesis 1 account is literally true is a “matter of faith”, its factual record should agree with trustworthy observational science (but not the deep-time “consensus” sciences of evolutionary speciation, uniformatarian geology, and conjectural areas of modern astrophysics that conventional scientists and others force on the public as fact (Topical note 1).
-These “consensus” sciences are explained from a creation perspective in Topical notes 4,6,7,8.
-Agreement with laboratory science provides rational evidence for its literal correctness.
-Seeing that Genesis 1 agrees with what we know is correct strengthens personal faith and will make sharing it much easier with others who are skeptical.
+Conservative Christian pastors who teach that the Genesis 1 account is literally true say it is a “matter of faith”.
+However, this factual record should agree with trustworthy observational sciences.
+These don't include the deep-time “consensus” sciences of evolutionary speciation, uniformatarian geology, and conjectural ideas of modern astrophysics that conventional scientists and others force on the public as fact (Topical note 1).
+Why these are “consensus sciences" is explained from a creation perspective in Topical note 6.
+Agreement of the Genesis 1 account with laboratory sciences provides rational evidence for its literal correctness so sharing it with others who are skeptical becomes easier.

 Starting with their explosive modernizations during the 1900s, the natural sciences have provided observational discoveries that verify the technical correctness of the early Genesis accounts of creation, the global flood, and the worldwide migration of humans and animals to fill the earth.
 This is all explained in the scientifically up-to-date creation commentaries and topical notes in Genesis Makes Sense.

-The biblical Genesis 1 creation account is introduced by its technical summary below.
+The biblical Genesis 1 creation account is introduced by its technical (scientific) summary below.
 This consists of concise, accurate paraphrases and direct quotations from the Genesis 1 account in the referenced 1984 NIV bible.
 Other English bible versions substitute the equivalent words enclosed in brackets [].
 And carefully researched explanatory scientific descriptions are contained in bold braces {} so its factual meaning in English bibles is clearly understandable for today’s readers.
 These grammatical interpolative insertions into Genesis 1 are separated from the bible text, and they are seen to be completely consistent with the creation account.
 The science for the inserted descriptions is explained in the two creation commentaries: Genesis 1, v1- the Beginning, and Genesis 1, vv2-31- the Six Days.

-A technical summary of Genesis 1:
+A technical (scientific) summary of Genesis 1:

 {After the beginning that was mentioned without detail in v1, this creation account proceeded to the detailed events that made the newly created barren planet earth into a habitat with life as described in vv2-31 and occurred during six days of the earth’s rotation.
-Earth’s preparation for life started in v2 on what God called its first day when it became different from all other planets.
+Earth’s preparation for life started in v2 on what God called its first day when it became different from all other known planets.
 Then the earth was covered with a watery surface ocean, but where the water came from wasn’t mentioned.
 (For a scientific description of v2 see “Forming the waters” in the commentary, Genesis 1: Creation, The Six days, Introduction to the Six Days)}.

 vv2-5.
 The earth was empty [void, desolate] {meaning without life}, and formless {meaning without shape because its ever-changing, wind-blown surface was a violent global sea, "the deep"}.
 Darkness was over the deep {due to a dark, evidently rainy cloud layer that covered it.
 Together, God called the cloud layer and sea “the waters”.} “And the Spirit of God was hovering over the waters” {while the global torrential rainfall filled the sea.
 The rain slowed when the cloud layer was nearly depleted and the sea was almost full.} “And God said, ‘Let there be light’ and there was light”. {Then cloudy daylight appeared over the sea when sunlight penetrated the thinning clouds.} “God saw the light was good". {By using the earth’s existing rotation from the beginning} “He separated [divided] the light from the darkness.
 God called the light ‘day’ and the darkness He called ‘night’.
-And there was evening and there was morning- the first day.
+And there was evening and there was morning- the first day”.

 vv6-8.
 And God made a global expanse {a gap of clear dry air in the waters} between the sea and the cloud layer above it.
 This expanse of clear air “separated {sea} water from {cloudy atmospheric} water”.
-God called the expanse ‘sky’ [vault, dome, firmament]”. {Previously, on the first day the continuous global rain merged the cloud layer and the sea together with rainwater.
-On this day the thinned cloud layer became entirely depleted.
-The rain stopped so clear "sky" formed under it over the sea, then the sea was filled.} “And there was evening and there was morning- the second day”.
+“God called the expanse [vault, dome, firmament] 'sky'". {Previously, on the first day the continuous global rain merged the cloud layer and the sea together with rainwater.
+By this day the thinned cloud layer became entirely depleted.
+So, the global rain stopped and clear "sky" formed under it over the sea, and the sea was filled.} “And there was evening and there was morning- the second day”.

 vv9-13.
 God gathered the water under the sky into one place when He let dry ground that He called “land” {rise above it}.
 He called the gathered waters “seas”.
 Then the land produced vegetation {from seeds and spores He planted in the ground as implied by Genesis 2:8}- “plants according to their kinds and trees bearing fruit with seed in it according to their kinds”. {According to their kinds meant a particular plant always reproduced its own species, never different ones: apple seeds always produce apple trees, never pear or orange trees.
 The same applied to living creatures in the fifth and sixth days below.
 Genesis 2:6 implied that sprouting land plants were first watered by streams from underground after the continuous global rain had stopped.
 Vegetation, including algae and fungi, was made on this day but seed plants were specifically mentioned because of their importance as food for the ancient humans this account was first given to.
 Photosynthetic plants started to produce breathable oxygen gas that would support living creatures.} “And God saw that it was good.
 And there was evening and there was morning- the third day”.